karlhulme/piggle/README.md

 ![](https://github.com/karlhulme/piggle/workflows/CD/badge.svg)
 [![npm](https://img.shields.io/npm/v/piggle.svg)](https://www.npmjs.com/package/piggle)

 Define a long-running operation as an asynchronous javascript function.
+Pass that function to piggle to execute.

-Piggle will automatically retry any transitory failures using exponential backoff strategy.
+Piggle will automatically retry the function if a transitory error is raised using an exponential backoff strategy.
 The errors considered transitory and the backoff strategy can be configured.

 There's a good piggle!

 ## Example

-A typical usage for piggle is where you need to update multiple external resources in sequence and there is no transaction mechanism for just rolling back.
-An auto retry strategy can greatly increase the chance of success.

-In this example below, functions `callExternalResourceOne` and `callExternalResourceTwo` are async functions that call a webservice.
+In the example below, functions `setValueOnService` and `setValueAtDatabase` are async functions that call an external service and database respectively.
+We know they could fail due to temporary issues, so we wrap the calls using the `retryable` function exported from `piggle`.

 ```javascript
 import { retryable } from 'piggle'